hrgdavor/jsx6/apps/repl/demistify.jsx.md

 Take a quick look at the sample code, to get a feeling of what JSX is when you write it versus what JavaScript interpreter will see.

-Do not analyze it too much, it will be explained better and in more detail in the following chapters.
+Do not analyse it too much, it will be explained better and in more detail in the following chapters.

 ```typescript
 ({"code":"initial","runner":"render_jsx"})